duthied/Free-Friendika/doc/Circles-and-Privacy.md

 Note that this behaviour can be overridden by your site admin, in which case your posts will be "public" (i.e., visible to the entire Internet) by default.

 If you want your posts to be "public" by default, you can change your default post permissions on your Settings page.
-You also have the option to change which circles you post to by default or which circles your new contacts get placed into by default.
+You also have the option to change which circles you post to by default or which circle your new contacts get placed into by default.

 **Privacy Concerns To Be Aware Of**